avifenesh/checker/README.md

 add - adding a URL to your checks list. arg needed - full URL that you want to check.

-dlt - delete a specific URL from your check list. arg needed - full URL that you want to check.
+dlt - delete a specific URL from your checklist. arg needed - full URL that you want to check.

 print - print all the URL's in your list.